assertj/assertj/README.md

 ## <a name="contributing"/>Want to contribute?

 You are encouraged to contribute any missing, useful assertions.
-To do so, please read the [contributors section](http://joel-costigliola.github.io/assertj/assertj-core.html#contributing).
+To do so, please read the [contributing section](https://github.com/joel-costigliola/assertj-core/blob/master/CONTRIBUTING.md).